ChoiShio/M2M-TSE/README.md

 ### __Dayun Choi__ and __Jung-Woo Choi__*

-This repository provides the codes for the __multichannel-to-multichannel target sound extraction (M2M-TSE) using direction and timestamp clues__, presented at ICASSP 2025.
+This repository provides the codes for the "__Multichannel-to-Multichannel Target Sound Extraction Using Direction and Timestamp Clues__", presented at ICASSP 2025.

 ## Abstract